 Goodyear Tire & Rubber Company exposed thousands of employees to dangerous asbestos-containing products and did not tell anyone for years.
 Employees of the company may have been exposed to dangerous asbestos and put at risk of developing mesothelioma and other cancers.

-If you worked at Goodyear and have been diagnosed with mesothelioma, it is recommended to talk to a skilled mesothelioma attorney.
+If you worked at Goodyear and have been diagnosed with mesothelioma, it is recommended to talk to a skilled mesothelioma attorney near you.
 You may be entitled to mesothelioma victims compensation for your medical bills, lost earnings, and pain and suffering.